EMoschos/mongo-workout/README.md

   ## Installation

   ```
   📥 There is no installation required the user can access the app at mongo-fitt.herokuapp.com.
-This application has been deployed on Heroku platform and utilizing MongoDB Atlas
+This application has been deployed on Heroku platform and utilizing MongoDB Atlas.
+The Heroku app is automatically updated when code pushed to GitHub Repo.
   ```

   ## Usage